Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Hybrid preprocessing and regularization of data for predictive control

-Note that utilizing SVD and projecting the resulting matrix to the set of Hankel matrices iteratively has been well-studied; see, \emph{e.g.}, \cite{markovsky2008structured,yin2021low}.
-The convergence for the iterative algorithm using Hankel projection only is discussed in~\cite{andersson2013alternating}.
-However, in Algorithm \ref{alg:iter-SLRA}, we require the extra separation step to divide $H_y$ into the row and null spaces of $H_u$ and the causality projection.
-While our numerical simulations indicate that Algorithm \ref{alg:iter-SLRA} converges in practice, establishing a formal theoretical proof remains an open problem, which we leave for future~work.
+The SLRA \cite{markovsky2008structured,yin2021low}, which utilizes SVD and projection onto the set of Hankel matrices iteratively, has been well-studied.
+Sufficient conditions for its convergence guarantee are discussed in~\cite{andersson2013alternating}.
+However, these results cannot be directly applied to Algorithm~\ref{alg:iter-SLRA} as we require extra separation steps to divide $H_y$ into the row and null spaces of $H_u$ and the causality projection.
+In numerical implementation, Algorithm \ref{alg:iter-SLRA} is applied one time offline and was observed to converge in all our experiments with various pre-collected trajectories.
+Establishing a formal theoretical proof and analyzing its convergence rate remain open, which we leave for future work.

-\begin{remark}[LTI system characterizations] The constraints \eqref{eq:SVD-Dom-a}-\eqref{eq:SVD-Dom-d} are necessary for the Hankel matrix $H$ to come from an LTI system, but they are not sufficient.
+\begin{remark}[LTI systems and beyond] Constraints \eqref{eq:SVD-Dom-a}-\eqref{eq:SVD-Dom-d} are necessary for the Hankel matrix $H$ to come from an LTI system, but they are not sufficient.
 As discussed in \cite{dorfler2022bridging}, the parameter $K$ needs to satisfy additional structure requirements to ensure the existence of the corresponding matrix parameters $A, B, C, D$ in \eqref{eqn:LTI-sys}.
-When data is collected from nonlinear systems, making the data more structured may introduce a larger bias error.
-Our proposed \method{O-DDPC} in \eqref{eqn:DeePC-SVD-Iter} preserves the linear, low-rank structure, and causality without requiring the predictor $H_{\Op}^*$ to exactly correspond to an LTI system.
-This hybrid preprocessing and regularization imposes more system structure but also gives freedom may allow \eqref{eqn:DeePC-SVD-Iter} to select model complexity implicitly, thus improving empirical control performance. \end{remark}
+For nonlinear systems, making the data matrix $H$ more structured, as in the LTI setting, may introduce a larger bias error.
+Our proposed \method{A-DDPC} in \eqref{eqn:DeePC-SVD-Iter} preserves the linear, low-rank structure, and causality without requiring the predictor $H_{\Op}^*$ to exactly correspond to an LTI system.
+This hybrid preprocessing and regularization imposes certain system structure but also gives flexibility to allow \eqref{eqn:DeePC-SVD-Iter} to select model complexity implicitly, thus improving empirical control performance. \end{remark}

+\begin{remark}[Complexity of \method{DDPC} variants] \method{L-DDPC} \eqref{eqn:p-DeePC-p}, \method{C-DDPC} \eqref{eqn:p-DeePC-causal}, and \method{A-DDPC} \eqref{eqn:DeePC-SVD-Iter} have the same~optimization form and thus share similar online computational complexity.
+Their main difference lies in the construction of trajectory libraries and the choice of regularizers.
+Using the equality constraints, we can eliminate $u, y, \sigma_y$, so that the only decision variable is $g$, whose dimension is $T-T_{\ini}- N+1$.
+For standard LTI systems, the length of the pre-collected trajectory to ensure the persistent exciting of the input is $(m+1)(T_\ini +N+n)-1$, and we can choose $T_\ini = n$.
+In this case, $g$ has dimension $m(N+2n)+n$, which is $2mn +n$ larger than that in classical MPC and is thus of comparable order.
+For systems beyond LTI settings, a longer pre-collected trajectory is generally needed to capture richer system behavior.
+In our experiments, the computation time for systems beyond LTI settings is on the order of $10^{-2} \, \mathrm{s}$, which remains suitable for real-time implementation. \end{remark}